-Peter Allebeck is professor of Social Medicine at the Department of Public Health Sciences KI, and also has a position at CES, Stockholm County Council.
+Peter Allebeck is the professor of Social Medicine at the Department of Public Health Sciences KI, and also has a position at CES, Stockholm County Council.
 His main area of research is Mental Health and in particular epidemiology of alcohol and substance use.
-Since 1 January he has a half time position as Secretary General for FORTE, Swedish Research Council for Health, Working Life and Welfare.
+Since 1 January he has a half-time position as Secretary-General for FORTE, Swedish Research Council for Health, Working Life and Welfare.

 Árni Einarsson is born in 1955 and has a master degree in education and pedagogy from the University of Iceland (Faculty of Social Sciences); studied also as an exchange student at the University of Guelph in Canada. Árni has also attended various courses in pedagogy, education and prevention and participated in numerous national, nordic and international conferences and seminars on youth, pedagogy, prevention and alcohol and drug problems.
 Also a former elementary school teacher and principal and guest lecturer at secondary school and university level for many years.
 Prevention project leader in the Ministry of Health and Social Security 1989.

 Árni has an extensive experience working with NGO‘s at local, national and international level for over 40 years as a board member or project leader.
 At the NGO level his main subjects have been within education, sports and youth work, parent‘s cooperation and alcohol and drug prevention.